-Most of our stockholders hold shares as a beneficial owner through a broker or other nominee rather than directly in their own name on the records of our transfer agent.
+Most of our stockholders hold shares as beneficial owner through a broker or other nominee rather than directly in their own name on the records of our transfer agent.
 There are distinctions between shares held of record and those owned beneficially, which are highlighted below.

 - Stockholder of Record.
-If you hold stock that is registered directly in your name on the records of our transfer agent, American Stock Transfer & Trust Company, you are a stockholder of record.
-As a stockholder of record, AST will mail the notice to you. - Beneficial Owner.
+If you hold stock that is registered directly in your name on the records of our transfer agent, American Stock Transfer & Trust Company, you are a stockholder of record. - Beneficial Owner.
 If you hold stock in an account through a broker, bank or similar institution, you are considered a beneficial owner of shares held in street name.
-As a beneficial owner, the notice will be sent to you by the bank, broker or other institution through which you hold your shares.